NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

    Reviewing Grouping Criteria

-In our example, three auto\_case\_ids were added that match all 1,000 loglines.
+In our example, three auto\_case\_ids were added that match all 1,000 log lines.
 In the future all incoming logs, that match one of the three “Detailed Reasons” will be added to this case directly and will not show up in the Log Management section.